cert-manager/website/content/docs/troubleshooting/webhook.md

 > This error was reported in 2 GitHub issues ([#3195](https://github.com/jetstack/cert-manager/issues/3195 "service cert-manager-webhook not found"),
 > [#4999](https://github.com/cert-manager/cert-manager/issues/4999 "Verification on 1.7.2 fails (Kubectl apply), service cert-manager-webhook not found")).

-We are unsure about the cause of this error, please comment on one of the GitHub issues above if you happen to come across the issue.
+We do not know the cause of this error, please comment on one of the GitHub issues above if you happen to come across it.

 ## Error: `no endpoints available for service "cert-manager-webhook"` (OVHCloud)